Three Divisions. One Firm.

 Have you been served divorce papers?
 Do you need to serve divorce papers?

-Service of process, or service of citation, is a legal process that provides a spouse with notice that a divorce has been filed.
+Service of process, or service of citation, is legal notice that provides a spouse with notice that a divorce has been filed.
 Service is a necessary step in divorce unless the respondent has properly waived formal service.

 Service of divorce papers is governed by the Texas Rules of Civil Procedure.
 In this article, our legal team explains the process of serving divorce papers in Texas.
 But first, please watch this informative video.